Wayne Valley High School: Incidents

 On June 13, 2007, authorities found two bundles of what looked like half-sticks of dynamite in two lockers at Wayne Valley.
 All of the students were evacuated, and the Passaic County Sheriff's Department bomb squad extracted the devices.
 The devices were then detonated at the Paterson firing range.
 It is unknown whether the devices were intended to do harm or be used as part of a prank.
 On June 27, 2007, five members of the class that just graduated from the school were arrested for their roles in the incident.

 Administration

 The school's principal is Jennifer Grimbilas.
-Her core administration team included five assistant principals.
+Her core administration team includes four assistant principals.

 Grimbilas was named principal of the high school in September 2025, becoming the first woman to hold the position.
 Grimbilas has spent her entire career within the Wayne school district and had previously served in a variety of leadership roles before being selected as principal.